 In 2024, close to 300 community members helped to review and update this plan.
+In 2025, a minor review was undertaken to reflect changes over the previous 12 months and to update timelines.

 This plan embraces the FUTYR® strategic planning approach, follows the Integrated Planning and Reporting Framework guidelines and satisfies a legislative requirement for all local governments to have a plan for the future.